-WHEREAS, lung cancer is the leading cause of cancer death among men and women in the United States and in Maine in 2021, accounting for more deaths than colon cancer, breast cancer, and prostate cancer combined; and
+Whereas, lung cancer is the leading cause of cancer death among men and women in the United States and Wyoming, accounting for more deaths than colon cancer, breast cancer, and prostate cancer combined; (1)(2)

-WHEREAS, according to the Maine Center for Disease Control & Prevention, there were 1,396 new lung cancer cases and 920 deaths because of lung cancer in 2017 in Maine; and

-WHEREAS, the 5-year survival rate for localized lung cancer is $\sim$ 59%, yet only $\sim$ 17% of lung cancers are diagnosed at this stage; and
+Whereas, according to the Centers for Disease Control and Prevention, there were 1,502 new lung cancer cases and 1,077 deaths because of lung cancer between 2015 and 2019 in Wyoming; (2) Whereas, the 5-year survival rate for localized lung cancer is ~60%, yet only ~24% of lung cancers are diagnosed at this stage; (1)

-WHEREAS, screening for lung cancer for high-risk individuals using low-dose computed tomography can lead to the earlier detection of lung cancer and save lives, reducing the mortality by 20% when compared to screening by chest x-ray in the National Lung Screening Trial (3) and reducing the risk of death at 10 years by 24% in men and 33% in women as demonstrated by another large randomized trial; and
+Whereas, screening for lung cancer for high-risk individuals using low-dose computed tomography can lead to the earlier detection of lung cancer and save lives, reducing the mortality by 20% when compared to screening by chest x-ray in the National Lung Screening Trial (3) and reducing the risk of death at 10 years by 24% in men and 33% in women as demonstrated by another large randomized trial; (4)

-WHEREAS, funding for lung cancer research trails far behind funding for research of many other cancers, and additional research is needed in early diagnosis, screening, and treatment for lung cancer as well as in lung cancer affecting women and lung cancer health disparities; and
+Whereas, funding for lung cancer research trails far behind funding for research of many other cancers, and additional research is needed in early diagnosis, screening, and treatment for lung cancer as well as in lung cancer affecting women and lung cancer health disparities;

-WHEREAS, lung cancer incidence is decreasing twice as fast in men as it is in women, each year more women die from lung cancer than breast cancer and by 2035, more women will die from lung cancer than men; and

-WHEREAS, African Americans have the highest lung cancer incidence and mortality of all races, and disparities in lung cancer screening, diagnosis, treatment, and mortality are well characterized among African Americans and other racial minorities; and
+Whereas lung cancer incidence is decreasing twice as fast in men as it is in women, each year more women die from lung cancer and by 2035, more women will die from lung cancer than men; (6,7) Whereas African Americans have the highest lung cancer incidence and mortality of all races, and disparities in lung cancer screening, diagnosis, treatment, and mortality are well characterized among African Americans and other racial minorities.
+(8)

-WHEREAS, lung cancer in never smokers is the 7th leading cause of cancer-related death and accounts for 17,000-26,000 deaths in the US every year, 60-70% of never smokers diagnosed with lung cancer are women, and the proportion of lung cancers diagnosed in never smokers is increasing in the US; and
+Whereas lung cancer in never smokers is the 7th leading cause of cancer-related death and accounts for 17,000-26,000 deaths in the US every year (7), 60-70% of never smokers diagnosed with lung cancer are women (9,10), and the proportion of lung cancers diagnosed in never smokers is increasing in the US; (10,11)

-WHEREAS, organizations working in the Sanford community, such as the American Lung Cancer Screening Initiative and Women's Lung Cancer Forum, are committed to educating about lung cancer and lung cancer screening and working to increase lung cancer screening rates in Sanford; and
+Whereas, organizations working in the Medicine Bow community, such as the American Lung Cancer Screening Initiative and Women's Lung Cancer Forum, are committed to educating about lung cancer and lung cancer screening and working to increase lung cancer screening rates in Medicine Bow.

-NOW THEREFORE, I, Mayor Anne-Marie Mastraccio, on behalf of the Sanford City Council do hereby proclaim November 2021 as Lung Cancer Awareness Month in Sanford, and recognize the need for research in lung cancer affecting women and lung cancer health disparities, and encourage all citizens, to learn about lung cancer and early detection through lung cancer screening.
+Therefore, I, Mayor Biamon, hereby proclaim November 2022 as Lung Cancer Awareness Month in the Town of Medicine Bow, Wyoming, and recognize the need for research in lung cancer affecting women and lung cancer health disparities, and encourage all citizens to learn about lung cancer and early detection through lung cancer screening.